No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: A Brouwerian Toolkit for Constructive Assertibility

 \subsubsection{Intuitionistic Logic as Constructive Semantics}

-If mathematics consists of mental constructions, then logical form must itself be interpreted constructively.
-This idea is formalized in the Brouwer--Heyting--Kolmogorov interpretation (BHK).
-Arend Heyting develops it by distinguishing between statements and sentences.
-A sentence asserts a statement, and a mathematical statement expresses an intention.
-For example, \textit{``Euler's constant $\gamma$ is rational''} expresses the intention to construct integers $a$ and $b$ such that $\gamma=a/b$.
-The assertion of a statement is not itself another statement but a report of fact: the intention it expresses has been fulfilled \citep[cf.][p.~113]{heyting1931intuitionistische}.
+If mathematics consists of constructions, logical form must likewise be interpreted constructively.
+The \textit{Brouwer--Heyting--Kolmogorov interpretation} (BHK) captures this idea by defining a proposition's meaning in terms of what would count as a proof of it.
+Arend Heyting casts the point in linguistic terms by distinguishing a statement from its assertion: a mathematical statement expresses an intention, while its assertion reports that the intention has been fulfilled \citep[p.~113]{heyting1931intuitionistische}.